Mental Health Facilities Dixon, IL

 Swedish American Hospital Center For Mental Health Services - 36.1 miles from Dixon, IL

 Swedish American Hospital Center For Mental Health Services is a mental health clinic in Rockford, IL, located at 1401 East State Street, 61104 zip code area.
-Swedish American Hospital Center For Mental Health Services provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Swedish American Hospital Center For Mental Health Services offers group therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Swedish American Hospital Center For Mental Health Services also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Additional services offered at Swedish American Hospital Center For Mental Health Services include illness management and recovery, case management and family psychoeducation.
+Swedish American Hospital Center For Mental Health Services provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
+Swedish American Hospital Center For Mental Health Services offers individual psychotherapy, group therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
+Swedish American Hospital Center For Mental Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services offered at Swedish American Hospital Center For Mental Health Services include family psychoeducation, diet and exercise counseling and mentoring/peer support/consumer-run services.

 Learn More